 “My mom is a badass of the highest caliber.”

 - Virginia McDermott.
-Virginia worked as the business director for the non-profit with which Island Conservation I got my start in science.
-I learned all type of business-type stuff from her, but mostly what I learned from her was how a woman could command a room, and respect, through fierce intelligence, hard work, and professionalism.
+Virginia worked as the business director for the non-profit Island Conservation with which I got my start in science.
+I learned all types of business-type stuff from her, but mostly what I learned from her was how a woman could command a room, and respect, through fierce intelligence, hard work, and professionalism.
 Of course, that’s not always the case, but it was with Virginia and when I worked with her in my early 20’s, she gave me a glimpse into what being a powerful, confident, respected woman looks like and I’ve tried ever since to live up to that image.
 Again, try is the operative word because there’s no living up to some people and Virginia is one of them.
 My life is richer because I got to spend some of my most formative years with her.

 - My post-doc advisor, Erika Zavaleta.
 When there were no tenured female professors at my PhD institution, I didn’t really think much of it.
 Until I was 6 months pregnant with our first girl defending my thesis and wondering if I’d made a huge mistake in choosing a career path.
 Was it even possible to balance a family and be a successful female academic?
 All answers pointed toward no and so when I was looking for a post-doc advisor, I was fortunate enough to find Erika.
 She was not only balancing family and professordom, she was, and still is ROCKING IT.
 No seriously, go Google her, I’ll wait.
 I know, right?
 Total rockstar.
 Erika had her 3rd child around the same time my first one was born and she helped me grow so much as an academic and as a mom, it would fill four blog posts to share.
 Seeing her successfully navigate academia and parenthood made me believe it was possible for me.